Take Legal Action For Construction Defects

 Construction contract law is complex, especially where construction defects are involved.
 Combine that with the fact that there are strict limits on the time in which a construction defects claim must be filed — and the need to speak with an attorney about your rights and options as soon as you can becomes clear.

-Put more than 30 years of construction contract law and litigation experience to work for you — contact Hubble & Pistorius online, or call us directly in Austin or Dallas, Texas, today.
+Put more than 30 years of construction contract law and litigation experience to work for you — contact Hubble & Pistorius online, or call us directly in Dallas, Texas, today.
 Initial consultations are provided at no cost.

 At Hubble & Pistorius, we help homeowners, condominium associations, apartment complex owners, developers, contractors, homebuilders and others to resolve disputes involving construction contract law and construction defects through both arbitration and litigation.
 Our practice is statewide and includes cases of: